sgassner/theory-of-finance/README.md

-# Assignments Theory of Finance
+# Theory of Finance Assignments

 This repository contains solutions to various assignments on the topic of finance.

 ## Overview

-The assignments deal with the following topics.
+The assignments deal with the following topics:

 - Assignment 1: Return Calculations, Portfolio Choice and Mean-Variance Frontier
 - Assignment 2: CAPM & Risk Management